pscedu/psc-wpdocs/aibd/rapids.md

 All of the CSV parsing and the operations for calculating the tip percentage and average are done on the GPU.

-Create a file name cuDF.py with the folowing content:
+Create a file named cuDF.py with the folowing content:
 ```python
 # cuDF.py